All times are MDT (Mountain Daylight Time)

 Dan’s strengths would be his understanding of what it takes to be successful in the publishing environment and how all the elements of publishing work together.

-Dan served on the board of the Evangelical Christian Publisher’s Association, the trade association for Christian publishers in the U.S. and was board chairman of the Global Publishers Alliance, a group of U.S.-based publishing executives involved in mentoring Christian publishers in other countries.
-He was an original member of the advisory board of the Christy Awards (now part of ECPA) and involved in training and mentoring Christian publishers through Media Associates International. (www.littworld.org)
+Dan served on the board of the Evangelical Christian Publisher’s Association, the trade association for Christian publishers in the U.S., and was board chairman of the Global Publishers Alliance, a group of U.S.-based publishing executives involved in mentoring Christian publishers in other countries.
+He was an original member of the advisory board of the Christy Awards (now part of ECPA) and involved in training and mentoring Christian publishers through Media Associates International (www.littworld.org).

 Dan is a graduate of Wheaton College (IL) with a degree in Communications and has been married to Carol for 40+ years.
-They live in Wheaton, Illinois and have four grown children and five granddaughters.
+They live in Wheaton, Illinois and have four grown children and six granddaughters.